-I'm told the experience at a Victoria Secret is awesome.
+I'm told the experience at Victoria's Secret is awesome.
 That's because they put their focus on getting a customer to a fitting room, so they can show her everything that will fit perfectly.

-The idea that cashiers are only paid to take your customers’ money and say thank you is a big gap in your training.
-As your brand's last touch-point, your cashiers must be personable or they can actually take away value from your brand.
+The idea that cashiers are only paid to take your customers’ money and say"Thank you!" is a big gap in your training.
+As your brand's last touch-point, your cashiers must be personable, or they can actually take away value from your brand.

-By the same token, a manager is not just a person who can fill a void left by a no-show employee.
+By the same token, a manager is not just someone who can fill a void left by a no-show employee.
 A retail manager must understand the retail sales training concepts mentioned above and create an atmosphere where these concepts come to life.

-The majority of a brick and mortar store's customers are looking to buy.
+The majority of a brick-and-mortar store's customers are looking to buy.
 Do not waste the opportunity to transform your lookers into buyers by utilizing the above concepts.

-Increasing your conversion rate by selling at the dressing room, always suggesting additional items and training your employees to deliver it all with a smile makes the difference between barely surviving and having a thriving business.
+Increasing your conversion rate by selling at the dressing room, always suggesting additional items, and training your employees to deliver it all with a smile makes the difference between barely surviving and having a thriving business.